skillrepos/helm-fun-v2/codespace-labs.md

 k port-forward svc/local-chartmuseum-chartmuseum 8080:8080
 ```

 11. After executing this command, you'll see a popup in the lower right with a button to click on to see Chartmuseum running.
+Click on that.
 (If the dialog goes away, you can click on the *PORTS* tab in the top "tab" line of the terminal, find the row with "8080" in the *Port* column, and click on that to open it up in a browser.)

 ![Opening app via dialog](./images/helmfun5.png?raw=true "Opening app via dialog")